-Just like the CEO who often has unique skill sets in accounting and finance, I bring the ability to quickly tune your business into what your buyers want and must have today, map the buying journey and often identify some processes and procedures that must be changed internally to get the ship back on course, quickly!
+Just like the CEO who often has unique skill sets in accounting and finance, I bring the ability to quickly tune your business into what your buyers want and must have today, map the buying journey, and often identify some processes and procedures that must be changed internally to get the ship back on course, quickly!

-The only time the process I use has not worked, in 30 years, is when I unknowingly climbed aboard a ship with a Borg Company Culture.
+The only time the process I use has not worked in 30 years is when I unknowingly climbed aboard a ship with a Borg Company Culture.

-I find myself needing to ask you a few tough questions and you need to be honest (it’s just you and I now, no one is listening or judging):
+I find myself needing to ask you a few tough questions, and you need to be honest (it’s just you and I now, no one is listening or judging):

 - Do you demand new employees who bring unique skills and experience to assimilate quickly into “the way we do things around here”?

-- Do you secretly want a team of mindless followers waiting for, and then executing your orders without question or challenge?
+- Do you secretly want a team of mindless followers waiting for and then executing your orders without question or challenge?

-If so stop reading now, your ship will run out of fuel soon and crash into an uninhabitable planet.
+If so, stop reading now; your ship will run out of fuel soon and crash into an uninhabitable planet.

 I have tried to help far too many business owners and leaders who wanted and needed sales and profit increases but who also shared comments like:

-“Every time I ask Barb to do something she challenges me, challenges my authority, and I am getting sick of it”
+“Every time I ask Barb to do something, she challenges me, challenges my authority, and I am getting sick of it.”

-“Why can’t Rick just march in step with the rest of sales?
+“Why can’t Rick just march in step with the rest of the sales?
 Why does he keep trying to change or challenge the way we have done things for years?”

-“Mark is so different from everyone else in our culture and it creates disruptions…he needs to adapt to our culture…or else.”
+“Mark is so different from everyone else in our culture, and it creates disruptions…he needs to adapt to our culture…or else.”

-If you or any member of your team has said anything similar to the above comments directed toward new employees who have consistently been top performers in every other organization they have served, I hate to be the one to tell you but, you have a “Borg Company Culture.”
+If you or any member of your team has said anything similar to the above comments directed toward new employees who have consistently been top performers in every other organization they have served, I hate to be the one to tell you, but you have a “Borg Company Culture.”

 Are You Still with Me?

-Most leaders I work with are unaware their once vibrant, profitable business led by leaders who had meaningful discussions that drove growth, has been infiltrated by a Borg Company Culture – until you lose your warp engines and find the business just drifting in your space and board members waiting for you in your ready room.
+Most leaders I work with are unaware their once vibrant, profitable business, led by leaders who had meaningful discussions that drove growth, has been infiltrated by a Borg Company Culture – until you lose your warp engines and find the business just drifting in your space and board members waiting for you in your ready room.

-If you agree some or all of the above comments can be heard in those “pre-meetings” before staff meetings, and if you do not change, you will quickly lose most of your top innovative, creative sales leaders.
+If you agree, some or all of the above comments can be heard in those “pre-meetings” before staff meetings, and if you do not change, you will quickly lose most of your top innovative, creative sales leaders.
 Why?

-Sales leaders, (any true leader in your organization) can not function well in a “Borg Company Culture”, so one day they just leave.
+Sales leaders (any true leader in your organization) can not function well in a “Borg Company Culture,” so one day, they just leave.

 What just happened?
 I brought in this guy; he had a history of successfully getting teams back on course but failed to do so here…why?